 Other Considerations for Your Pairings

 How you use your chocolate also affects how they're paired.
 In something like a truffle, the chocolate doesn't change much, and your combined flavors will be preserved.
 When you dilute your chocolate in something like a brownie or a fudge, the chocolate's general character shines through, but some of its subtle nuances may be lost.
-So while I'd use chipotle with an intense chocolate in a truffle for a smokey character, I wouldn't bother in a brownie.
+So while I'd use chipotle with an intense chocolate in a truffle for a smoky character, I wouldn't bother in a brownie.
 When diluting chocolate, pairings that highlight contrasts can come through stronger than one designed to bring out one specific flavor.

-There's no "wrong" way to add some chiles to your chocolate, and yes, these differences are subtle.
+There's no "wrong" way to add some chilies to your chocolate, and yes, these differences are subtle.
 But if you're a fan of chocolate or chiles, combining the two is a great way to learn more about the complex flavors of each.
 Without much effort you'll be able to do much better than that "Mexican Spice" bar at the grocery store.